mozilla-services/heka/docs/source/configuration.rst

 - id (string):
     Allows you to optionally specify the document id for ES to use.
     Useful for overwriting existing docs.
-If the value specified is placed within %{}, it will be interpolated to it's Field value.
+If the value specified is placed within %{}, it will be interpolated to its Field value.
     Default is allow ES to auto-generate the id.

 Example: